nickdba/Retete-culinare/Meniu/coffee/limini-coffee/medellin-colombia-trials.md

 * Dose: 18g⁠
 * Grind Setting: 12
-* Resulting coffee: 40g
+* Resulting coffee:
-* Brewing time:18s
+* Brewing time:

 Tasted sour and under-extracted, not pleasant at all